-DS: There’s a couple of things.
+DS: There are a couple of things.
 A lot of the colleges in the area didn’t put up any bids for jobs because they didn’t have a lot of money with Covid-19.
-There’s a lot of smaller companies that are discounting bids which have made it harder for the normal heavy-hitters in the region.
+There are a lot of smaller companies that are discounting bids which has made it harder for the normal heavy-hitters in the region.
 Inflation and difficulties with the supply chain have also made things difficult.

 That affects things like the N95, all the materials, the suits have gone up, the polyresin products, the paint, chemicals, and that’s scary for a lot of people.

 DC: How have you been able to help customers solve the issues that are related to the supply chain?

 DS: We have the ability to buy in bulk, and then when demand trickles in we have the supplies that customers need.

 I’m very honest and tell our customers that I can’t guarantee something but that I’ll do everything that I can.
 At some point, sale prices do have to go up, but I have customers that also stocked up in anticipation of Covid-19 last year, and they’re still working off of those supplies.

 I’ll be honest with my customers and I tell them if we won’t get a product for 3 months because of a shortage.
 I tell them that it’s not for my benefit, but for their benefit.
 I tell them to take as many as they can financially to get them through their jobs.
 I care about them and want to make sure that they have the supplies and equipment that they do to do their work.
 I’m just looking out for them—it’s not just to get the sale—we’re all human.